Mars-Rav/Clothes-Shop-Management-System/README.md

           be removed, new ones can be added to any garment.
 All transactions will be recorded as well for later use, like if the customer wanted to return a garment.

+     2     Functional Requirements

+     1. The program must ask the user to log in.
+          1.1.
+The user must enter the username and the password.
+          1.2.
+If the username or the password was incorrect, the user must be informed and taken back to the login screen.
+     2. The program must determine whether the user was an admin or a cashier.
+     3. If the user was an admin:
+          3.1.
+They must have sufficient access to the system by allowing them to:
+               3.1.1.
+Have the ability to know the garments available, their ID, their name, price, quantity, category, available discounts, and description.
+               3.1.2.
+Manage the data like adding new garments, removing, and modifying existing garments(Like changing their name, price, description, stock, adding                         discounts …etc.).
+               3.1.3.
+Add, remove, and modify staff members.
+The modification includes changing their salary by giving them a raise or lowering their salary.
+               3.1.4.
+View staff members and see their personal info that includes ID, name, DOB, address, phone number, email, salary, position, gender, password …                          etc.
+               3.1.5.
+Search staff by ID, or name.
+               3.1.6.
+View the history, meaning all the orders that have been made by customers.
+               3.1.7.
+View the items according to their category, name, or ID.
+               3.1.8.
+See total earnings per day.
+               3.1.9.
+Search bills by ID, and date.